 We study evolution.
 We’re particularly interested in the relationship between genotype and phenotype, and the role of mutation in the generation of adaptive phenotypic variation.

-Current projects in the group address these topics in the context of gene regulation and translation using both modeling and data-driven approaches, as well as via collaboration with experimentalists.
+Current projects in the group address these topics in the context of gene regulation and translation using modeling, public data, and experiments.

 My name is Josh Payne.
 I’m from Western New York.
 My formal education is in Mathematics and Computer Science.
 I started studying evolution during my Ph.D., first in the context of genetic algorithms, complex networks, and models of cellular circuitry.
 My current research interests include the evolution of regulatory complexity, genotype-phenotype maps, mutation bias, and the genetic code.